A Novel Max Pressure Algorithm Based on Traffic Delay: Proposed delay-based MP model

-where $\Psi_1$ is a function mapping the distribution of vehicles to the number of moving vehicles at $t$ that join the stopped vehicles at $t+1$, as shown by blue vehicles in Figure \ref{fig:traffic_evo}.
+$x_{m,s}(l,m)(t)$ is the number of moving vehicles at $t$ that join the stopped vehicles at $t+1$; $x_s^{dis}(l,m)(t)$ is the number of stopped vehicles that discharge in the time step. $\boldsymbol{V}(l,m)(t)$ is a time-dependent variable indicating the distribution of vehicles in link $(l,m)$ at time $t$. $\Psi_1$ is a function mapping the distribution of vehicles to $x_{m,s}(l,m)(t)$, as shown by blue vehicles in Figure \ref{fig:traffic_evo}.
+Note given the assumption that moving vehicles always travel at free flow speed before they stopped, the form of $\Psi_1(.)$ is only related to the free flow speed (although the form can be complex).
+For simplicity, we assume the free flow speed is a constant, so the form of $\Psi_1(.)$ is time-invariant.
 This source does not only depend on the number of vehicles in both groups, it also depends on the distribution of the vehicles in the link.
 For example, the top and middle lanes have the same number of vehicles in each group, but two vehicles on the top lane will join the stopped vehicles, while only one vehicle will in the middle lane because other vehicles are too far away to join the stopped vehicles in the next step.
-In addition, since this function denotes the number of vehicles joining the stopped vehicles in one time step, we assume $\Psi_1$ is finite.
-The third term is the stopped vehicles discharge which is equal to the minimum of the number of vehicles that can discharge at saturation during a time step and the number of stopped vehicles present.
+In addition, since this function denotes the number of vehicles joining the stopped vehicles in one time step, we assume $\Psi_1$ is finite. $x_s^{dis}(l,m)(t)$ is equal to the minimum of the number of vehicles that can discharge at saturation during a time step and the number of stopped vehicles present.
 Note this term only counts the departed vehicles that have stopped before leaving the link.
 The total served vehicles can exceed this term if moving vehicles traverse the link without stops, as shown in the bottom lane in Figure \ref{fig:traffic_evo}, and that portion of outflow will be considered in the evolution of moving vehicles.
 Equation \eqref{eq:move_entry_evo} shows the evolution of moving vehicles in an entry link,